AnggaR96s/Reforestation/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.